Revisiting Automated Topic Model Evaluation with Large Language Models: Additional: Document Labeling

 In our study, we automatically label the top 10 documents for five randomly sampled topics.
-The ARI between topic model partitioning and ground-truth labels correlates heavily if we were to only examine these top 10 documents or \textit{all} documents in the collection.
-The correlation between these two in the Bills dataset is 0.96, indicating that analyzing only the top 10 documents in a topic is a decent proxy for analyzing the whole collection.
+The ARI between-topic model partitioning and ground-truth labels correlates if we were to only examine these top 10 documents or \textit{all} documents in the collection.
+The correlation between these two in the Bills dataset is 0.96, indicating that analyzing only the top 10 documents in a topic is a decent proxy for the whole collection.

 Next, we evaluate the LLM-based label assignement to a document.
-Our documents are usually very long, consisting of up to 2000 words.
-Thus, we only consider the first 50 words in a document as input to the LLM.
-For Wikipedia, this can be easily justified, because the first 2-3 sentences define the article and give a good summary of the topic of an article.
-For Bills, we qualitatively find that the topic of an article gets introduced at the beginning of a document.
+Our documents are usually long, up to 2000 words.
+We only consider the first 50 words in a document as input to the LLM.
+For Wikipedia, this is reasonable, because the first 2-3 sentences define the article and give a good summary of the topic of an article.
+For Bills, we manually confirm that the topic of an article is introduced at the beginning of a document.

+\paragraph{Human evaluation.} From each case study, we randomly sample 60 documents and assigned labels (3 examples for each of the twenty topic models), resulting in 180 examples in total.
+We then evaluate whether the assigned label reasonably captures the document content given the specification in the input prompt (e.g., a broad label such as \textit{health} or \textit{defense}, or a narrow label such as \textit{warships of germany} or \textit{tropical cyclones: atlantic}.
+Recall that the prompted labels correspond to the five most prevalent ground-truth categories of the ground-truth annotation.
+We find that the assigned label makes sense in 93.9\% of examined labels.
+In the 11 errors spotted, the assigned label does not meet the granularity in 6 cases, is no adequate description of the document in 3 cases, and is a summary of the document instead of a label in 2 cases.

-\paragraph{Automated Metrics.} Given that we have ground-truth labels for each document, we can compute cluster metrics between the assigned labels by the LLM and the ground-truth labels.
-We show these automated results in \Cref{tab:automated_label_assignment_results}.
+\paragraph{Automated Metrics.} Given that we have ground-truth labels for each document, we can compute cluster metrics between the assigned labels by the LLM and the ground-truth labels (see \Cref{tab:automated_label_assignment_results}).
+These values refer to comparing all labels assigned during our case study to their ground-truth label (1000 assigned datapoints per dataset).

 On average, we assign 10 times as many unique labels to documents than there are ground-truth labels (we assign 172 different labels in the Bills dataset, 348 labels in the broad Wikitext dataset and 515 labels in the narrow Wikitext dataset).
 Nevertheless, the automated metrics indicate a decent overlap between ground-truth and assigned labels.
 Thus, the LLM often assigns the same label to documents with the same ground-truth label.